ingeno/aws-validation/ecs/valmetal/valmetal-partner-response.md

 ### Response

 Ingeno employs a fully automated CI/CD pipeline that ensures deployment readiness through comprehensive testing and validation processes.
-Rather than manual checklists, our approach leverages automated testing, peer review, and staged deployment processes to guarantee code quality and system reliability before production deployment across the IoT platform's multi-service architecture.
+Rather than manual checklists, our approach leverages an automated checklist with automated testing, peer review, and staged deployment processes to guarantee code quality and system reliability before production deployment across the IoT platform's multi-service architecture.

 ### Evidence